-I might be dating myself when I say that the foundation of my girlhood consists of denying how much I loved Britney Spears, Sun-In session with my girlfriends, and rushing home after school to watch the Japanese anime series Sailor Moon on Toonami.
-I can't see you, but I imagine a lot of you are sitting in front of your computers nodding your heads.
+I might be dating myself when I say that the foundation of my girlhood consists of denying how much I loved Britney Spears, Sun-In sessions with my girlfriends, and rushing home after school to watch the Japanese anime series Sailor Moon on Toonami.
+I can’t see you, but I imagine a lot of you are sitting in front of your computers nodding your heads.

 Pivotal to Sailor Moon’s self-discovery is a talking cat named Luna.
 The little black cat with a crescent moon on her forehead is the one who identifies Serena correctly, though it takes a couple of episodes for Serena to grow into her tiara.
 Luna, and her feline partner Artemis, were advisors to the queen of the Silver Millennium, and when the kingdom was destroyed, Queen Serenity sent the cats to Earth to awaken Sailor Moon and guide her.
 In the manga, Luna and Artemis are from the planet Mau.
 In the manga, she appears in her human form more often than the one time she does in the anime.